mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/workspaces/applications/catalog-applications/custom-applications/add-create-git-repo/index.md

 title: Create a Git Repository
 menuWeight: 10
 beta: true
-excerpt: Create a Git Repository in the Project namespace
+excerpt: Create a Git Repository in the Workspace namespace
 ---

 Use the CLI to create the GitRepository resource and add a new repository to your Project.